reworkd/AgentGPT/README.md

 # Your open api key
 OPENAI_API_KEY=changeme
-OPENAI_API_BASE_URL="" # Can be used to setup a custom API base url, keep blank for default
+OPENAI_API_BASE_URL="" # Can be used to setup a custom API base url, do not need to be set for default
 ```

 5. Modify prisma schema to use sqlite: